 Perennials with rhizomes, such as iris, can be lifted after flowering.
 Cut the rhizomes into sections.
 Each section should have one fan of leaves.
 Replant the sections placing the rhizomes just barely below the surface of the soil.

-3. Use clean equipment.
-If knives or scissors are needed, it is a good practice to disinfect them with alcohol often to avoid spreading disease.
+- Use clean equipment.
+Disinfect knives or scissors with rubbing alcohol to avoid spreading disease.

-Divide in Spring: Asters, Chrysanthamums, Rudbeckia, Boltonia, Mondarda, Echinacea, Helenium, Gailardia, Grasses, Helebores, Stachys, Sedum, Plumbago, Tricyrtis
+Asters, Chrysanthamums, Rudbeckia, Boltonia, Monarda, Echinacea, Helenium, Gailardia, Grasses, Helebores, Stachys, Sedum, Plumbago, Tricyrtis, summer blooming Alliums

 Perennials to Divide in Late Summer or Fall